aabbtree77/esp32-vpn/README.md

 ![gThumb02](./images/esp32-ssd1306-dht22-back.jpg "ESP32 on a custom board: Back.")

 The main appeal of the DOIT DEVIT V1 ESP32-WROOM-32 development board is that it is an inexpensive (sub 10-20$) board with an ambition to perform networking.
-At this point in time (2022), the board's RAM is still too tiny (we are left with tens of kilobytes after MicroPython and a few basic libs), and the recovery from the lost connection is still an ongoing research, but the device is already quite usable.
+At this point in time (2022), the board's RAM is still too tiny (we are left with tens of kilobytes after MicroPython and a few basic libs), ~~and the recovery from a lost Wi-Fi connection is still an ongoing research, but the device is already quite usable~~.

 ## Circuit Diagram